|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-Problems that families face during this period involve many complex decisions: balancing dependence versus independence, maintaining control, setting expectations, differentiating what behavmal adolescence and what are caused by the FAS/FAE, and maintaining their own sanity.
-Problems that teenagers with FAS/FAE face during this period are increased failure and less satisfaction in academic classes, more social isolation as peer interactions are dominated by cliques, uncertainty or unrealistic expectations about what it means to grow up, and a looming sense of low self-esteem and depression.
-When adolescents have FAS/FAE yet have never been diagnosed, they can't figure out what's wrong.
+Problems that families face during this period involve many complex decisions: balancing dependence versus independence, maintaining control, setting expectations, differentiating what behavmal adolescence and what are caused by the FASD/FAE, and maintaining their own sanity.
+Problems that teenagers with FASD/FAE face during this period are increased failure and less satisfaction in academic classes, more social isolation as peer interactions are dominated by cliques, uncertainty or unrealistic expectations about what it means to grow up, and a looming sense of low self-esteem and depression.
+When adolescents have FASD/FAE yet have never been diagnosed, they can't figure out what's wrong.
 Furthermore, with their poor communications skills, they are, in fact, still dependent on a nurturing family who can listen to their nonverbal communications (p.
 136).

 Clearly, teens with FASD need integrated support.
 Every person in the teen's life can play an important role in helping him or her develop better compensatory strategies.
 Sometimes adults who work with FASD tends can feel overwhelmed (as do the teens!).